 43. Grackles

-Grackles are a type of bird found in North and South America, belonging to the icterid family.
-There are 11 species that make up this genus, with 7 being part of the Quiscalus group.
+Grackles are a bird found in North and South America, belonging to the icterid family.
+11 species comprise this genus, with 7 being part of the Quiscalus group.

 These birds have an overall iridescent black or blue-black colouration on their feathers and yellow eyes.